kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

   INFO[0001] Starting Node 'k3d-k3s-default-serverlb'
 ```

-For now we're going to need the cluster but if we want to remove the cluster we can run `k3d cluster delete`.
+For now, we're going to need the cluster but if we want to remove the cluster we can run `k3d cluster delete`.

 ## First Deploy ##